+GREENTOWN COMMUNITY BY THE NUMBERS

+100+

+COMPANIES

+570+

+COMMUNITY

+MEMBERS

+2-3

+EXTERNAL EVENTS

+PER MONTH

+350

+INTERNAL EVENTS

+PER YEAR

+10K+

+VISITORS

+PER YEAR

+"This is ground zero right now for all of the big thinking for clean energy and climate solutions."

+CHARLIE BAKER

+GOVERNER OF MASSACHUSETT

-A DAY IN THE LIFE Want to learn about how to get a Small Business Innovation Research grant?
+A DAY IN THE LIFE

+Want to learn about how to get a Small Business Innovation Research grant?
 How to work with corporates?
 How to protect your IP?
 Greentown Labs has your answers.
-The incubator hosts 600 internal events each year, meaning that on any day members can find a series of Lunch and Learns, expert panels, and industry-specific workshops designed to equip them with the knowledge, resources, and connections they need to succeed.
+The incubator hosts 350 internal events each year, meaning that on any day members can find a series of Lunch and Learns, expert panels, and industry-specific workshops designed to equip them with the knowledge, resources, and connections they need to succeed.

 The special sauce of Greentown owes a lot to the community itself.
 Greentown co-founder Sam White always praises the lucky run-ins between members in the kitchens or at events that lead to collaboration and fruitful connections.
 And with an alumni member keeping the community hydrated with its smart water dispenser, Greentown has brought the phrase "water cooler conversation" to a whole new level!

 APPLICANT PROFILE + PROCESS

 Greentown Labs receives about 100 membership applications every year.
-Its team carefully curates and pre-screens all of its applicants through customized and strategic tracking of the most promising and exciting cleantech startups around the world.
-Once the Greentown team connects with an early-stage company interested in membership, they're asked to complete a thorough questionnaire that tells Greentown critical information about their company, including their cleantech commitment, fundraising achievements, technology readiness level, needs, and why they want to join Greentown.
+Its team carefully curates and pre-screens all of its applicants through customized and strategic tracking of the most promising and exciting climatetech startups around the world.
+Once the Greentown team connects with an early-stage company interested in membership, they're asked to complete a thorough questionnaire

+that tells Greentown critical information about their company, including their climatetech commitment, fundraising achievements, technology readiness level, needs, and why they want to join Greentown.
 Top candidates are then invited to visit Greentown.
 If the in-person conversation goes well, then the Board of Directors makes final decisions on all applications.

 OUR MEMBERS AT A GLANCE

 No two Greentown members are the same, but once they're settled into the community, a "typical" member company often has:

 10 EMPLOYEES

+\$5M

+IN FUNDING

+TECHNOLOGY

+READINESS LEVEL OF

+7

 Most companies stay at Greentown for just over two years and raise 83 percent of their funding while at the incubator.

 Together, Greentown member companies have:

+RAISED MORE THAN

+GENERATED

+CONDUCTED

+SECURED

+\$1B

+\$232M+

+10KPROTOTYPE TESTS

+560+

+IN REVENUE

+PATENTS